MandaStrong01/mandastrongsstudio1/USER_GUIDE.md

 1. **Start Small:** Familiarize yourself with the interface before tackling large projects
 2. **Explore AI Tools:** Try different tools to discover what works best for your style
-3. **Use the Search Bar:** On Pages 4-9, use the search bar to quickly find specific AI tools across all 720 options
-4. **Ask Agent Grok:** Don't hesitate to chat with Agent Grok on Page 19 for instant help
-5. **Organize Assets:** Keep your Media Box organized by deleting unused files
+3. **Organize Assets:** Keep your Media Box organized by deleting unused files
-6. **Save Often:** Your work auto-saves, but generate checkpoints regularly
+4. **Save Often:** Your work auto-saves, but generate checkpoints regularly
-7. **Preview Frequently:** Check your work in preview mode throughout the editing process
+5. **Preview Frequently:** Check your work in preview mode throughout the editing process
-8. **Use Drag & Drop:** It's the fastest way to upload and organize files
+6. **Use Drag & Drop:** It's the fastest way to upload and organize files
-9. **Check the Guide:** Reference this guide whenever you need clarification
+7. **Check the Guide:** Reference this guide whenever you need clarification
-10. **Navigate with Back/Next:** Every page has Back and Next buttons for easy navigation

 ---